A guide to the best Zendesk Shopify plugins in 2026

 The benefits of third-party Zendesk Shopify plugins like eesel AI

-This is where a dedicated AI plugin like eesel AI really shines.
-It works as an intelligent layer on top of the help desk you already have, giving you powerful automation without locking you into a pricey ecosystem.
+This is where a dedicated AI plugin like eesel AI can serve as a powerful addition.
+It works as an intelligent, complementary layer on top of the help desk you already have.

 -